Moutah/pokedex/README.md

 - 💡 designates a **hint** that may provide additional help.
 - 🟢 designates a **test** command that can be run to validate your implementation.

+> ⚠️ As a senior developer, we ask that you complete at least 2 bonus objectives.

 ## The project

 Your goal is to make a Pokedex application to browse Pokemons species, identify new ones and display species details.
 A